CenterForOpenScience/COSDev/docs/osf/js_modules.rst

 Javascript Modules How-To
 =========================

 This section describes how to write Javascript modules for the OSF, use `webpack <https://webpack.github.io/docs/>`_ to build assets, and include built assets in HTML.
+We also provide starter templates for new JS modules.

 Writing Modules
 ***************